Ladybird beetles

 Habitat management

 Ladybirds are found throughout Australia in a wide range of natural habitats and human-modified environments.
-Adults are highly mobile and can move between habitats easily (e.g. between crops and adjacent vegetation) in response to prey availability.
+Adults are highly mobile.

 Chemical toxicity